Sustainability Management

 Shimizu became a member of the United Nations Global Compact in March 2013.

-Simizu Corporetion is a member of the Global Compact Network Japan and is actively involved in the Human Rights Education Subcommittee (as Administrative Agent) and the Women's Empowerment Principles (WEPs) Subcommittee.
+Simizu Corporetion is a member of the Global Compact Network Japan and is actively involved in the Environmental Management Subcommittee, SDGs Subcommittee, the Human Rights Education Subcommittee (as Administrative Agent) and the Women's Empowerment Principles (WEPs) Subcommittee.

 See the United Nations website for further details.